MSDLLCpapers/DRAGoN/md-templates/README/03-usage.md

   nextflow run DRAGoN -profile <docker/singularity/.../institute> --IO.metadata metadata.xlsx --IO.fastqdir s3://bucket/path/to/fastq/folder/ --IO.outdir <OUTDIR>

 --help                                [boolean, string] Show the help message for all top level parameters.
 When a parameter is given to `--help`, the full help message of that parameter will be printed.
---helpFull                            [boolean]         Show the help message for all non-hidden parameters.
+--help_full                           [boolean]         Show the help message for all non-hidden parameters.
 --showHidden                          [boolean]         Show all hidden parameters in the help message.
-This needs to be used in combination with `--help` or `--helpFull`.
+This needs to be used in combination with `--help` or `--help_full`.

 Input/Output options
   --IO.fastqdir                       [string]  Path containing fastq files.
 Can be an empty or nonexistent directory, in which case these will be generated.